Traditions and crafts: discovering Indian know-how

 © Creative Commons License

-Chikankari is a style of embroidery originating from Lucknow, Uttar Pradesh, a region located in northern India.
-This technique is said to have been revealed by Empress Nur Jehan and is particularly known for its white-on-white details.
-This hand embroidery is extremely delicate and is artistically done using floral designs on cotton, silk and organza .
-The fabric used for this embroidery should be soft and delicate.
-Each piece of hand-embroidered Chikan is the result of the know-how of several artisans.
+Chikankari is a style of embroidery that originated in Lucknow, Uttar Pradesh, a region in northern India.
+It is said that this technique was revealed by Empress Nur Jehan and is particularly known for its white-on-white details.
+This hand embroidery is extremely delicate and is artistically done using floral motifs on cotton, silk and organza .
+The fabric used for this embroidery must be soft and delicate.
+Each piece of hand embroidered Chikan is the result of the skills of several artisans.

 Specialized embroiderers work on specific stitches, then pass the piece to another worker for the next step .
-It requires a lot of work and precision and can use up to 35 different stitches: flat, raised and embossed stitches, and "Jaalis", open lattice-shaped stitches in which small holes are punched into the fabric .
+It is labor-intensive and precise , and can use up to 35 different stitches: flat, raised and embossed stitches, and "Jaalis," open, lattice-like stitches in which small holes are punched into the fabric.

 Phulkari, between culture and religion